invit/desk-php/README.md

 desk-php
 ========

 PHP wrapper for Desk.com's API.
 A work in progress.
-Currently, only the "Customer" endpoint is hooked up.
+Currently, only the "Customers" endpoint is hooked up.
 Requires PHP 5.4+.
 Contributions appreciated.

 Installation
 ------------